arsham-khoee/mcp-weather-agent/README.md

     # Only pollution data
 ```

-**Why?** The agent intelligently selects only what it needs, reducing API calls and improving response quality.
+**Why?** The agent intelligently selects only what it needs, enabling guided interactions that lead to clearer semantics and reduced reasoning complexity.

 ### 2. **Write Clear, Detailed Descriptions**